tinybirdco/pubsub-website-events-poc/README.md

 **Here are the components of this demo:**
 + A Python script that generates JSON event objects and publishes them to Google Pub/Sub.
 See the script [HERE](./data-generator/pubsub_json_generator.py).
 + A `encoded_messages` Data Source that stores the encoded Google Pub/Sub messages.
-Learn more about this project's Data Sources [HERE](./data-project/datasources/README.md).
+Learn more about this project's [Data Sources](./data-project/datasources/README.md).
 + A `decoded_events` Pipe the decodes the JSON event objects from the messages and materializes a `events_mv` Data Source.
 This Data Source represents our fundamental 'table' of event objects.
-See its definition and schema [HERE](./data-project/pipes/decoded_events.pipe).
+See its [definition and schema](./data-project/pipes/decoded_events.pipe).
 + A `products` Data Source that stores product metadata including model, brand, category, and price attributes.
-See its schema [HERE](./data-project/datasources/products.datasource).
+See its [definition and schema](./data-project/datasources/products.datasource).
-+ A set of Pipes that populate the Materialized Views used to generate daily and hourly rollups of event type counts.
-See [HERE](./data-project/pipes/).
++ A [set of Pipes](./data-project/pipes/) that populate the Materialized Views used to generate daily and hourly rollups of event type counts.
  + A set of Pipes used to publish API Endpoints to list events and rank 'top' products.
-To see all the API Endpoints, see [HERE](./data-project/endpoints/).
+See [all the API Endpoints](./data-project/endpoints/).
 + A Grafana dashboard that consumes several API Endpoints.
 To learn more about building with Grafana, see [HERE](./dashboard/README.md).
 + Related to Grafana, the [Pipes folder](./data-project/pipes/) contains two API Endpoints for pulling product `brand` and `category` options from the `products` table to the Grafana UI.